g0rg0l/CPP-problems/integerMatrix/README.md

 > The function calculates the maximum element of the matrix.
 The result is an int number.
 - `getDet(Matrix)`
 > The function calculates the determinant of the matrix.
 The result is an int number.

+### Conslusion

+This project is written only for integer matrices, and a set of tools for working with matrices with floating-point numbers will soon be implemented.

+A more detailed description of the functions can be found in the header files.

+**_Alimpiev Dmitry._**